trash/trash.github.io/_posts/2015-05-09-month-development-february-09.md

 If you're not familiar with the idea of <a href="http://en.wikipedia.org/wiki/Unit_testing" target="_blank">testing code</a>, it's basically the process by which you take a block of code and run it against some sort of input and test whether it gives you the output you expect.

-A trivial example might be a test for an `addition` function that takes in 2 terms and returns the sum of them.
-So you'd pass `addition` `1` and `1` and expect it to return `2`.
+A trivial example might be a test for an `addition` function that takes in two terms and returns the sum of them.
+So you'd pass `addition` the arguments `1` and `1` and expect it to return `2`.
 If it returned any other number than `2` it failed the test and that code doesn't work properly.

 Tests are incredibly useful for establishing a level of assurance in the correctness of one's code.
 Let me give you a specific example from writing tests for this game.